Genobaud (3rd century): Submission to Maximian

 Some scholars associate Gennoboudes and his people with regions far to the north of Trier, near the Rhine delta in the present day Netherlands, where Franks including the Chamavi were active within Roman territory.
 Verlinden, for example, believed Gennoboudes was king of the Franks known to later history as the Salians, while Ewig and others believed they were Chamavi.
 This region was at the time lost to Roman control, and was not recovered until after the tenth and eleventh panegyrics, in the years 294-305 AD, by Maximian's son-in-law Constantius Chlorus.
 The eleventh panegyric however mentions that "the pirates" who Maximian was at war with were already suppressed before 291 AD "when the Franks were subdued".
 For this reason it is suggested that the Franks in this period, possibly including those of Gennoboudes, had been coordinating with the Roman rebel Carausius, referred to in the panegyrics as a pirate.
 Carausius was himself originally from the region south of the Rhine delta, and had been entrusted with defending Rome from pirates described by much later writers as Franks and Saxons.
 The eighth panegyric, dedicated to Constantius and written about 297 AD, also reports that Carausius used Frankish mercenaries in Britain.
 While a largescale alliance between the Franks as a whole and Carausius is possible, it remains however uncertain.

 While some scholars believe that Gennoboudes and his people lived near the Rhine delta, and continued to do so, others have suggested that they were moved deeper into the Roman empire after their submission to Rome.
 The eighth panegyric, which was written some years later in 297 for Maximian's son-in-law Constantius Chlorus, remarked that at the bidding of Maximian, "the Franks, admitted to our laws, have cultivated the empty fields of the Arvii and the Treveri".
 Some scholars therefore believe that a treaty (foedus) followed the surrender providing for the settlement of these Franks within Roman territory in the countries of both the Arvii (near present day Le Mans), and the Treveri, whose city was Trier.
 The Franks of Gennoboudes were therefore possibly settled on the Roman side of the frontier, and possibly near Trier itself.
-The eighth panegyric represents the first recorded instance in Gaul of a new policy whereby the Romans sought to repopulate devastated areas in Gaul through resettlement of defeated barbarian tribes.
-On the other hand some scholars note that although the eighth panegyric is "the earliest mention of Laeti", they are "spoken of as an established institution".
+The eighth panegyric represents the first recorded instance in Gaul of a new policy whereby the Romans sought to repopulate depopulated areas in Gaul through resettlement of defeated barbarian tribes.
+On the other hand some scholars note that although the eighth panegyric is "the earliest mention of Laeti", they are in that text "spoken of as an established institution".